-Would it be so far-fetched to imagine that Juuni Taisen actually wants to put an original spin on the battle royale genre?
+Would it be so far-fetched to imagine that Juuni Taisen actually wanted to put an original spin on the battle royale genre?

-be like Fate to be deemed “good”?
-Don't get me wrong, I love Fate/Zero, but just because it's an exemplary entry in the genre (with ufotable's fantastic visuals) doesn't mean every other show in it needs to be exactly like it.
+Fate to be deemed “good”?
+Don't get me wrong, I love Fate/Zero, but just because it's an exemplary entry in the genre doesn't mean every other show in it needs to be exactly like it.

 Instead of trying to stand out with spectacular visuals, Juuni Taisen offers compelling characters and lots of new spins on the genre to keep you engaged.

 -Poor World Building

 -The confused messages of Dragon and Snake's episodes

 -Visual Quality Inconsistencies

 In coming up with the score for the story I included both the actual plot and the way that the story is delivered because it is a crucial part of the experience.

 Juuni Taisen understands how predictable stories in the Battle Royale genre can be, and it plays with this idea of predictability.
 It’s a show that acknowledges the nature of its genre, all of the opponents in a death game but one will die eventually.
 It rubs its predictability in your face and forces you not try to figure out who will die next, but to analyze the show’s other aspects.
 Namely, the characters, but we’ll cross that bridge when we get there.